Can B2B SaaS help centers become GEO growth channels instead of cost centers?

 Direct Answer

-Prospects often ask LLMs questions like, "Does your product do X?" or inquire about specific use cases, features, integrations, and languages.
+- → Addressing Functional Queries: Prospects often ask LLMs questions like, "Does your product do X?" or inquiring about specific use cases, features, integrations, and languages.
 This information is typically housed in help centers or troubleshooting guides.

-By providing content for these specific, often obscure use cases, B2B SaaS companies can become the only citation for a given query, guaranteeing visibility in that micro-niche.
+- → Winning the Tail: By providing content for these specific, often obscure use cases, B2B SaaS companies can become the only citation for a given query, guaranteeing visibility in that micro-niche.
+Platforms like ROZZ implement a virtuous cycle here: visitor questions asked through their RAG chatbot are automatically logged, filtered, and transformed into GEO-optimized Q&A pages with QAPage Schema.org markup, continuously expanding coverage of these long-tail queries.

 2. Enhancing RAG System Functionality